syncfusion-content/angularjs-docs/angularjs/Sparkline/Marker-Customization.md

 ## Marker Customization

 You can customize markers by initializing the `e-markerSettings` property.
-The customization options allow you to change the visibility, fill, width, opacity and border optionscolor, width, opacity for marker.
+The customization option allow you to change the visibility, fill, width, opacity and border optionscolor, width, opacity for marker.
 This customization only applicable for line, column and area type Sparkline.

 {% highlight html %}